Fire and rescue services

 To protect yourself from illness:

-Medical facilities in Bamako are limited.
+Medical facilities in Bamako are extremely limited.
 Facilities in rural areas are even more basic.

 Local health services may have difficulty responding to outbreaks of infectious disease.